 Different people at different times in different places may have different opinions about the future of the stock markets.
-We will calculate the proportions of asset to allocate to the risky assets with different expectations.
-When p is equal to 57.5%, 60%, 62.5% while keeping d fixed at 0.25, the optimal allocations to risky asset are while the arithmetic means of the risky asset, following formula (10), are
+We will calculate the proportions of asset to be allocated to the risky asset with different expectations.
+When p is equal to 57.5%, 60%, 62.5% while keeping d fixed at 0.25, the optimal allocations to risky asset are while the arithmetic means of the risky asset, following formula (11), are